-Ethos is the property that determines our moral conduct.

 84. At times, we react with incisive wit and observation.
 However, our conduct is judged on the evident demonstration of the actions taken.

-85. If we were to make a broad description of ethos within our analysis, we would start with ethics.
+85. If we were to make a broad description of ethos within our subjective analysis, we would start with the principles and practice of ethics.

-86. It is an excellent or exceptional attribute to our character.
+86. It is an excellent or exceptional attribute to our character and respectability that reminds us of our affinity, with other human beings.

-87. There is no doubt that we are conscious beings that react to our circumjacence.
+87. There is no doubt that we are conscious beings that react to our circumjacence, when we are constantly confronted, with different situations that are evolving.

-88. The presence of ethics is a steady reminder of our revolving cognisance.
+88. The presence of ethics is a steady reminder of our cognisance, in an equable form and characterisation that best describes its process.

-89. We are born with the innate ability to learn, yet it is the maturity of the process that develops afterwards.
+89. We are born with the innate ability to learn, yet it is the maturity of the process that develops then and becomes cognisant to our mind.

 90. Once we have reached the stage of awareness, the clear distinction with ethical behaviour and unethical behaviour is magnified.